MarchonMilwaukee/MarchonMilwaukee.github.io/_posts/events/2017-09-07-power-dissent-and-youth-empowerment.md

 external_link: "https://www.facebook.com/events/1187774778012620/"
 ---

-At this collaboration between [Ex Fabula](https://www.exfabula.org) and the [Milwaukee Art Museum](https://mam.org), experience the personal and the political in storytelling through stories inspired by the nineteenth-century ceramics of David Drake and the work of Rashid Johnson and other artists of the African diaspora.
+At this collaboration of [Ex Fabula](https://www.exfabula.org) and the [Milwaukee Art Museum](https://mam.org), experience the personal and the political in storytelling through stories inspired by the nineteenth-century ceramics of David Drake and the work of Rashid Johnson and other artists of the African diaspora.

 Brief talks to familiarize guests with these works will be provided in the galleries beginning at 5pm.